lbseale/HaskellSchool/en/lessons/basics/functions.md

 ## Local definitions: `where` & `let … in`

-You can introduce bindings, such as local definition or intermediate results, through two different syntaxes:
+You can introduce bindings, such as local definitions or intermediate results, through two different syntaxes:
 The `where` keyword, and the `let … in` construct.

 ### `where`